The yellow, round wings of The Beggar are dabbed with dark spots, giving the wings a worn-out and weathered look.

-Purple-gray, or blue-gray, spots form two lines that cross the wings of The Beggar.
+Purple-gray, or blue-gray, spots form two rows that cross the wings of The Beggar.
 The yellow wings appear translucent, letting light through.
 Adults are active from late spring through early autumn.
 They are attracted to lights at night.
 Caterpillars eat the leaves of maple trees and violets.
 Up to three broods can be produced each year.

 Scientific Name: Eubaphe mendica